Can You Prevent Employees From Discussing Their Wages?

 Do I have to disclose salary ranges to job applicants?

-While there isn’t a federal pay transparency law, rules differ by state.
+While there isn’t a federal pay transparency law, wage transparency rules differ by state.
 Some states, including New York, Colorado, Illinois, and Hawaii, require employers to disclose compensation to job applicants.
+Meanwhile, in California, employers have to list salary ranges in job descriptions.